freezer333/ramapo/source/courses/hnrs420/lect01.md

-# HNRS 420 - Lecture 1 Course Introduction<br/><br/>A history of computing, and why you should care!
+# HNRS 420 - Lecture 1 and 2 Course Introduction<br/><br/>A history of computing, and why you should care!

-For our first lecture I will be describing the workings and expectations of the course in detail.
-In particular, we will discuss the structure of the lectures, which will include debates and presentations nearly each week, let by students.
+For our first two lectures I will be describing the workings and expectations of the course in detail.
+In particular, we will discuss the structure of the lectures, which will include debates and presentations nearly each week, led by students.

 Once the course introduction is out of the way, we'll look at our first topic - a history of computing and why you should care.
 In particular, we'll talk about how some of the key innovations have occurred, and who was responsible for them.
 We'll also pay particular attention to what's happened right here in NJ - which is perhaps a lot more than you might realize...